LWC Data Viewer

 Performance Concerns

-it's required that you place the GRAX List Records components onto a separate lightning tab.
+It's required that you place the GRAX Embedded components onto a separate lightning tab.
 This ensures the component only gets loaded when a user requires.
 Per Salesforce best practices, a user would click into a lightning tab on the page in order to load the lists on demand and thus prevent excessive Salesforce and GRAX call-outs.

 Here are the steps a Salesforce/GRAX administrator needs to complete to successfully set up this LWC: